-- the preparation and fair presentation of the Financial Report and have determined that the basis of preparation described in Note 1 to the Financial Report is appropriate to meet the needs of the Bishop of the Roman Catholic Church of the Archdiocese of Sydney; - implementing necessary internal control to enable the preparation of a Financial Report that is free from material misstatement, whether due to fraud or error; and - assessing the Sydney CDF's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
+- the preparation and fair presentation of the Financial Report for the purpose of meeting the needs of the Archbishop of the Roman Catholic Church of the Archdiocese of Sydney; - implementing necessary internal control to enable the preparation of a Financial Report that is free from material misstatement, whether due to fraud or error; and - assessing the Sydney CDF's ability to continue as a going concern and whether the use of the going concern basis of accounting is appropriate.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate the Sydney CDF or to cease operations, or have no realistic alternative but to do so.